lucasreppewelander/query-string-manager/README.md

 ```

 ### Encode
 Encodes an object or string to base64-string and appends it to the url as Q parameter.
+*this uses qsm.add() method in the background, so it appends it to the Q parameter.*
 ```javascript
 var qsm = require('qsm');
 var obj = {a: 'QSM', version: 1.2};